OpenWIS/openwis-tutorials/OWT-6/README.md

 NPM stands for Node Package Manager.
 It's an online repository of node packages that can be quickly and programmatically installed from the command line, with the `npm` command line interface that comes with Node.

-### Angular Angular CDK (compiler-cli)
-Angular cli is a command line interface to scaffold and build angular apps using nodejs style (commonJs) modules.
-Not only it provides you scalable project structure, instead it handles all common tedious tasks for you out of the box.

-To install Angular cli use the npm tool:

-    npm install --save @angular/compiler-cli

-Create a new Angular project called angular-ui:
+Create a new Angular project called **angular-ui**:

     ng new angular-ui --style scss

-This will create a new Angular 2 project from scratch and set it up so that you can use SASS as CSS preprocessor.
-If you go inside the angular-ui folder that should have just been created you’ll find a folder structure that will look more or less like this:
+This will create a new `Angular 2` project from scratch and set it up so that you can use SASS as CSS preprocessor.

+Inside the `angular-ui` folder that should have just been created, you’ll find a folder structure that will look more or less like this:

 ```shell